phuihock/ifttt-twitter-webhook/README.md

 ## Semantic Search

-The server now includes semantic search capabilities using the `transformers` library with DistilBERT.
+The server now includes semantic search capabilities using ChromaDB.
 This allows you to find tweets that are semantically similar to your query, rather than just matching keywords.

 To perform a semantic search, make a GET request to `/tweets/semantic-search` with a query parameter: